syntax-tree/hast/readme.md

 `<img width="yes">` as having a value of `0`, these should be reflected as `'no'` and `'yes'`, respectively, in hast.

-> The reason for this is to allow plug-ins and utilities to inspect these
+> The reason for this is to allow plugins and utilities to inspect these
 > non-standard values.

-The DOM also specifies comma- and space-separated lists attribute values.
+The DOM also specifies comma separated and space separated lists attribute values.
 In hast, these should be treated as ordered lists.
 For example, `<div class="alpha bravo"></div>` is represented as `['alpha', 'bravo']`.